-This is a guest post by Charlie Houpert, co-founder of Kickass Academy, a company dedicated to helping men become their best selves.
+This is a guest post by Charlie Houpert, co-founder of Charisma On Command, a company dedicated to helping men become their best selves.

 (This post is geared towards men living/partying in big cities like NYC, LA, Vegas, and Miami.
 For all the female readers, getting into clubs and drinking for free is mostly a matter of dressing well, wearing heels, and letting the promoters find you.)